User319183/oMega-Obby-625-Stages-/README.md

 As of right now, the script can push you all the way to level 130 in 10-20 minutes.

 I will be updating this script and will be adding the exploit for other levels.

+**This script has been tested only on SynapseX https://x.synapse.to/